Nissan Slashes Earnings Projections for FY 2019

 - Русский

-Tokyo, Feb.
-13 (Jiji Press)--Nissan Motor Co. <7201> said Thursday that it has lowered its group operating profit estimate to from 150 billion yen to 85 billion yen for fiscal 2019 through March.
+Yokohama, Feb.
+13 (Jiji Press)--Nissan Motor Co. <7201> sharply lowered Thursday its group sales and profit projections for the year ending in March, due chiefly to sluggish sales in such key markets as North America and China, which have yet to see new model launches.

-The major Japanese automaker also cut its net profit projection, from 110 billion yen to 65 billion yen.
-Sales are now forecast at 10.2 trillion yen, against 10.6 trillion yen.

-This is the second time for Nissan to revise down its earnings projections for the current business year, after it did so in November last year.
+This is the second time for Nissan to revise down its earnings forecasts for the current business year, after it did so in November.

+The major Japanese automaker now estimates an operating profit of 85 billion yen, down from the previous projection of 150 billion yen.
+Compared with the year-before result, the profit figure is 73.3 pct smaller.
+Its net profit forecast was lowered from 110 billion yen to 65 billion yen, down 79.6 pct from the preceding year, on newly estimated sales of 10.2 trillion yen, down by 400 billion yen from the November forecast and by 11.9 pct year on year.

+The new estimates do not reflect possible effects of the ongoing novel coronavirus outbreak, the company said.

 [Copyright The Jiji Press, Ltd.]